 How To Make Epoxy Paint Dry Faster?

-A top choice for making epoxy dry faster is to heat the epoxy paint.
-By heating the epoxy, you will jumpstart the chemical reaction and drying process of the epoxy.
-You can increase the heat around the epoxy coating by using a heat lamp, hairdryer, room radiator, or heater.
+By heating the epoxy, you will jumpstart the chemical reaction and drying process of the paint.
+To increase the heat around the coating use a heat lamp, hairdryer, room radiator, or heater.

-Other paints will blister off when exposed to increased temperatures.
-But, epoxy paints dry faster when exposed to hotter temperatures.
-The temperature, however, should be set below 90 degrees Fahrenheit.
+- Set The Temperature – Other paints will blister off when exposed to increased temperatures.
+But, epoxy paints dry faster when exposed to increased temperatures.
+The temperature, however, should be set below 90 degrees F.

 Method 2: Increase Air Circulation